 Following is a guide on how to transfer Amex Membership Rewards points to airline miles.
 Before you make a transfer, there are 4 important things to know about transferring American Express Membership Rewards points:

 1) If you have more than one American Express card that earns Membership Rewards points, all your Membership Rewards points are collected in one combined Membership Rewards account.

-2) You can transfer Amex points to foreign airlines for free but there is a fee for domestic airline transfers.
+2) You can transfer Amex points to foreign airlines for free but there is a fee for transfers to U.S. airlines.
 There is an excise tax offset fee of $0.0006 per point (with a maximum fee of $99) to transfer Amex points into a U.S. airline frequent flyer program like Delta but you will be given the option to use more points to pay the fee.

 3) As you will see from the steps below, you will need to have information from one of your Amex credit cards to make the transfer – so locate one of your Amex credit cards that earns Membership Rewards to proceed.

-4) You cannot transfer Amex points into the Amex Membership Rewards account of another person but you can transfer Amex points to frequent flyer accounts of your authorized users.
+4) You cannot transfer Amex points into the Amex Membership Rewards account of another person.
+However you can transfer Amex points to frequent flyer accounts of your authorized users provided that have been added as an authorized user at least 90 days prior to linking your program account to their frequent customer program account.

 Here are the steps to transfer your Amex Membership Rewards points to airline miles:

 Visit the Membership Rewards website.
 You can either access it from your Amex card online account or log in directly at membershiprewards.com.

 If you are looking at transactions in your credit card account, click on “Redeem Points” under your Membership Rewards balance which will be on the right side.